storesafe/cordova-sqlite-storage/README.md

 ## Browser platform usage notes

-As stated above the browser platform will be supported using [kripken / sql.js](https://github.com/kripken/sql.js) (see [litehelpers/Cordova-sqlite-storage#576](https://github.com/litehelpers/Cordova-sqlite-storage/pull/576)) in the near future.
-Alternative solutions for now:
+As stated above the browser platform will be supported _(with numbered parameters working_ using [kripken / sql.js](https://github.com/kripken/sql.js) (see [litehelpers/Cordova-sqlite-storage#576](https://github.com/litehelpers/Cordova-sqlite-storage/pull/576)) in the near future.
+Alternative solutions for now _(with no support for numbered parameters such as `?1`, `?2`, ...)_:

 - Use [brodybits / sql-promise-helper](https://github.com/brodybits/sql-promise-helper) as described in [brodybits/sql-promise-helper#4](https://github.com/brodybits/sql-promise-helper/issues/4)
 - Mocking on Ionic Native is possible as described in <https://www.techiediaries.com/mocking-native-sqlite-plugin/> and <https://medium.com/@tintin301/ionic-sqlite-storage-setting-up-for-browser-development-and-testing-67c0f17fc7af>